KK3XX/All-Eaglercraft-Downloads-And-Servers/README.md

 (NOT ALL HAVE A LINK IM STILL MAKING THEM)

-press the file you want and download the raw script
+press the file you want and download the raw script than open the file
 example: